Florida’s Disaster Preparedness Sales Tax Holiday Starts this Weekend

 - Bottled water (one gallon per person per day for at least 3 days)

 - Extra batteries (including external batteries to charge your mobile phone!)

 - NOAA All-Hazards Weather Radio to receive emergency alerts

-- You’ll also want to add pandemic related items: hand sanitizer, sanitizing wipes, cloth masks.
+- You’ll also want to add personal cleaning items like hand sanitizer and sanitizing wipes

 Each family’s supply kit may be a bit different.
-Think about your family and what items they may need if the power goes out – additional prescription medications, food for a specific diet, or even a favorite game or toy to pass the time.
+Think about your family and what items they may need if the power goes out – additional prescription medications, baby food or formula, food for a specific diet, or even a favorite game or toy to pass the time.

 Learn more: www.floridadisaster.org